AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 ### Attributes

-Content _attributes_ help to identify assets by inherent details, such as color, tone, composition (subject, fonts, visual elements), and other key elements.
+Content _attributes_ help to identify assets by inherent details, such as color, tone, composition (subject, fonts, visual elements), and other key components.
 Attributes are often the least measured and analyzed set of content information.

 The [!DNL Insights] _[!UICONTROL Attributes]_ view can help you investigate and identify which attributes perform better with certain audiences, channels, regions, and highlight seasonal trends.
 With these insights, you can use performant attributes to create variants, target a specific audience, or experiment with different campaign strategies.